Hassanahmed1166/Hassanahmed1166/README.md

 My mission?
 To bridge the gap between complex AI systems and human understanding by developing **intelligent, explainable models** that drive smarter decision-making.
 With hands-on experience in **data analysis, predictive modeling, and security frameworks**, I have worked on groundbreaking projects in **machine learning, network security, computer vision, and XAI**, leveraging Python to unlock insights from intricate datasets.

-Beyond research and teaching, I am passionate about mentoring students in data science, AI, and cybersecurity, guiding them in their journey toward impactful innovations.
+Beyond research and teaching, I am passionate about mentoring students in computer science, AI, and cybersecurity, guiding them in their journey toward impactful innovations.

 ---